-I. All lifts must be executed on a competition platform.
+- I. All lifts must be executed on a competition platform. - II.

-II.
 A clear area measuring one metre surrounding the competition platform is compulsory.
-This area must be flat and free from any obstacles including discs.

-- III.
-If the competition platform is placed on a stage, the stage must meet the following criteria: - Be of solid construction capable of supporting the competition platform during the lifting of heavy weights. - Measure a minimum of 8m x 8m. - o Have appropriate and safe step access to the stage. - Provide the referees and jury (where appropriate) with an unobstructed view of lifting immediately in front of the stage. - Have a restraining bar placed between the front of the competition platform and the referees to prevent the barbell falling off the stage. - Chalk must be provided near the competition platform.

-V. Cleaning disinfectant / antiseptic, wire brushes, cloths, broom, gloves and other cleaning supplies/ appliances must be provided and neatly stored near to the competition platform /stage for the loaders and decontamination attendants.

-VI.
-A zone for Coaches must be designated relative to the FOP layout
+This area must be flat and free from any obstacles including discs. - III.
+If the competition platform is placed on a stage, the stage must meet the following criteria: - Be of solid construction capable of supporting the competition platform during the lifting of heavy weights. - o Measure a minimum of 8m x 8m. - Have appropriate and safe step access to the stage. - o Provide the referees and jury (where appropriate) with an unobstructed view of lifting immediately in front of the stage. - Have a restraining bar placed between the front of the competition platform and the referees to prevent the barbell falling off the stage. - IV.
+Chalk must be provided near the competition platform on the side of the Athlete's point of entry. - V. Cleaning disinfectant / antiseptic, wire brushes, cloths, broom, gloves and other cleaning supplies/ appliances must be provided and neatly stored near to the competition platform /stage for the Loaders. - VI.
+A zone for Coaches must be designated relative to the FOP layout.